-The Special Marriage Act of 1954 allows individuals from different castes and religions to marry legally.
+The Special Marriage Act of 1954 allows individuals of different castes and religions to marry legally.
 Additionally, various state governments provide incentives and financial aid to encourage inter-caste unions.

 State | Acceptance Level (%) | Government Support |